WPManageNinja/wpsocialninja-docs/guide/twitter-feed/twitter-configuration-twitter-feeds-wp-social-ninja.md

 ---
-title: "Twitter Configuration | Social Feeds | WP Social Ninja"
+title: "Twitter Configuration"
 description: ""
 ---

-# Twitter Configuration | Social Feeds | WP Social Ninja
+# Twitter Configuration

 Just like **Social Reviews and Social Chats**, **Social Feeds** can also be added to your WordPress Site.
 Our amazing plugin** WP Social Ninja** will display **Twitter Feeds** on your website, and the process is done in just a few steps.
 It has the power to reach out to a bigger platform and engage with more customers.